segabl/pd2-streamlined-heisting/README.md

 ## Credits

 - [AverageChan](https://modworkshop.net/user/97086) for helping with testing and fixing some assets
-- [creepyyy](https://modworkshop.net/user/54264), [moon](https://modworkshop.net/user/55749), [Nardo](https://modworkshop.net/user/19738) for testing and providing feedback
+- [nikita](https://modworkshop.net/user/54264), [miss miki](https://modworkshop.net/user/55749), [Nardo](https://modworkshop.net/user/19738), [hitscanner](https://modworkshop.net/user/hitscanner) for testing and providing feedback
 - [fuglore](https://modworkshop.net/user/32041) for inspiring some gameplay features and fixes
 - [Jarey_](https://modworkshop.net/user/1664) for providing the base texture for the ZEAL medic
-- [Masavik](https://modworkshop.net/user/52365) for creating the GenSec Shield model
+- [Masavik](https://modworkshop.net/user/52365) for creating the GenSec shield model
-- [RedFlame](https://github.com/RedFlamer) for notifying me of problematic vanilla code and providing animation fixes
+- [RedFlame](https://github.com/RedFlamer) for notifying me of problematic vanilla code and providing some animation fixes